fastenhealth/policy/source/sections/07-systems_access_policy.md

   4. If the review is approved, the Security Officer or Privacy Officer confirms this on Slack, adding any pertinent notes required.
 The Security Officer or Privacy Officer or a representative then grants requested access.
      * New accounts will be created with a temporary secure password that meets all requirements from [§7.12](#7.12-password-management), which must be changed on the initial login.
      * All password exchanges must occur over an authenticated channel.
-     * For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.
      * For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
-Account management for non-production systems may be delegated to a Luma employee at the discretion of the Security Officer or Privacy Officer .
+Account management for non-production systems may be delegated to a Luma employee at the discretion of the Security Officer or Privacy Officer.
 2. Access is not granted until receipt, review, and approval by the Luma Security Officer or Privacy Officer or a representative;
 3. The request for access is retained for future reference.
 4. All access to Luma production systems are reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
 The process for conducting reviews is outlined below: